fh295/fh295.github.io/index.md

 ### I work on replicating in artificial systems how we as humans ***learn***, ***represent*** and ***use*** language
 <br/>

+## Why language?

+Natural language is interesting because, unlike formal languages, mathematics or logic, it is isn't compositional.
+People often think language is compositional.
+If you are one of those, check out my micro-blog, [NonCompositional](non_compositional.md).

 ## Embodied language learning

 <div style="float: left;">